saha50/saha.github.io/_pages/cv.md

 layout: cv
 permalink: /cv/
 title: CV
-nav: true
+nav: true00
 nav_order: 1
-cv_pdf: CV_UB.pdf # you can also use external links here
+cv_pdf: Koustuv's CV.pdf # you can also use external links here
 description: The complete CV file can be accessed here
 toc:
   sidebar: left